 Tihar- Celebration of Lights.
-It is regarded as the second popular festival in Nepal which is celebrated by almost everyone as it is also known as “festival of colors”.
+It is regarded as the second popular festival in Nepal which is celebrated by almost everyone as it is also known as “Festival of Colors”.
 As it occurs just fifteen days after Dashain, September- October can be taken as the festive season in Nepal.
 Legend has it that, Dipawali, which literally translates to lighting the lamp, is celebrated to welcome Rama and Laxman, home ( Two Hindu demigods) as they return after defeating Ravana ( Evil king Of Lanka).
-Also, this festival is popular in a sense that it strengthens the bond between Sisters and brothers.
-Tihar is also known as Yama Panchak ( Five days of Yamraj, god of death) as there are five days of celebrations, namely:
+Also, this festival is popular in the sense that it strengthens the bond between Sisters and brothers.
+Tihar is also known as Yama Panchak (Five days of Yamraj, the god of death) as there are five days of celebrations, namely:

 - Kaag Tihar ( Crow Tihar)